GERCOIN/nydax/README.md

 `nydax/bin/./install.sh`

-3- Run run script `nydax>bin/./start.sh`
+3- Run start script `nydax>bin/./start.sh`

-Open Your browser and browse http://IP:3000
+Open Your browser and browse http://<Your IP>:3000

 Enjoy.

+Please note , to have a complete exchange product you need to do more, if you are going to run a crypto currency exchange then you need to setup bitcoin server, current code doesn't take care of those integrations, however if you are looking for complete solution then talk to us.

 ![NYDAX Dashboard](/images/NYDAX13.png)

-Basic functionalities:
+Functionalities covered by this exchange:

 - User registration
 - User KYC
-- Dashboard
+- Trading Dashboard
 - Drag and Drop on the UI commponents for Trading Platform
-- NodeJS / React JS based application
+- NodeJS / React JS based application (Front end and Backend )
 - MySQL as Database
 - RabbitMQ for Messaging
-- Has API Layer for real time trading
+- API Layer for real time trading
-- Supports long decimals
+- Platform supports long decimals for cryptos
-- Multi Layout / Drag and Drop
+- Trading platform has a multi layout UI / it supports drag and drop , resizing , moving components ,etc .
-- Multi Theme ( White,  Dark , Black out of the box )
+- Multi Theme ( White,  Dark , Black out of the box, you can customise and add more)
-- Supports SMS Notifications ( Twillio )
+- Supports SMS Notifications ( through twillio )
 - Supports Email Notifications
-- Supports Fiat Payments (Stripe)
+- Supports Fiat Payments (Stripe connectivity is alreadt implemented)
 - Perfect for Crypto Currency Trading Platforms and Exchanges

-for more information on help and support, please email us hello@nydax.com
+for more information on help and support, please email us hello(at)nydax.com